mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/pytorch.rst

 .. warning::

-    **Memory caching**: When a GPU array in Enoki or PyTorch is destroyed, its memory is not immediately released back to the GPU.
+    **Memory caching**: When a GPU array in Dr.Jit or PyTorch is destroyed, its memory is not immediately released back to the GPU.
 The reason for this is that allocating and releasing GPU memory are both extremely expensive operations, and any unused memory is therefore instead placed into a cache for later re-use.

-    The fact that this happens is normally irrelevant when *only* using Enoki or *only* using PyTorch, but it can be a problem when using *both* at the same time, as the cache of one system may grow sufficiently large that allocations by the other system fail, despite plenty of free memory
+    The fact that this happens is normally irrelevant when *only* using Dr.Jit or *only* using PyTorch, but it can be a problem when using *both* at the same time, as the cache of one system may grow sufficiently large that allocations by the other system fail, despite plenty of free memory